-Overview of the Emergence of the University of Nebraska Medical Center (UNMC) & the School of Allied Health Professions (SAHP)
+Overview of the Emergence of the University of Nebraska Medical Center (UNMC) & the College of Allied Health Professions (CAHP)

 The Legislative Act of February 15, 1869, provided for the formation of the University of Nebraska, and included provision for a college of medicine.
 In 1883, the University of Nebraska College of Medicine was established at Lincoln.